kabero/dotfiles/README.md

 # dotfiles
 alacritty, asdf, git, neovim, starship, tmux, vim, zsh

-## Notes
-Please update the labels of which-key when modifying the key mappings.
+Update the labels of which-key when modifying the key mappings.